mpa139/allanlab/_pages/home.md

 permalink: /
 ---
 <div markdown style="text-align: justify">
-Welcome to the website for MeTrICS Lab [King's College London](https://www.kcl.ac.uk/).
-Our research focuses on machine learning for translational imaging, with applications in neurodevelopment, cognition and cortical surface processing.
+Welcome to the website for MeTrICS Lab (Machine Learning for Translational Imaging and Cortical Surfaces), based at [King's College London](https://www.kcl.ac.uk/).
 Working alongside the [Centre for the Developing Brain](https://www.developingbrain.co.uk/) King's College London, we seek to develop tools that support fetal health and improve understanding of the mechanisms behind neuro-developmental impairment.

 Our specific areas of interest include:
 - Cortical surface processing